xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Execute Scenarios/dynamic-test-suite.md

          > Notes:
          >
-         > If you uncheck a test case while editing the tags, the edited tags will be removed completely from the test case.
+         > If you uncheck the test case while editing the tag, the edited tag will be removed completely from the test case.
          > In the above example, when changing the tag name from `Dashboard` to `Calculator`, if you uncheck the **Test case 01** test case, there will be no tags named `Dashboard` or `Calculator` in this test case.

 2. The test case view: